Ray6464/ray-tower/README.md

 To pair your tower with another tower use:
 ```
-ray-tower -pair -N "new tower name" -ip 192.168.1.114 -p 4002
+ray-tower -pair -N "new tower name" -ip 192.168.1.114 -p 4002 -protocol http
 ```
-You can also display paired towers by using the `-public` flag in this command.
+You can also display paired towers to other users by using the `-public` flag in this command.
+Info for your tower will be available at the root node.

 # Usage
 Start your tower with: